tmyqlfpir/NotBlood/package/common/README.txt

 * SONIC - Toggle fast player movement
 * NO U - Activates reflect shots power-up

+### Vanilla Mode
+This feature sets the game to match 1.21 DOS compatibility, and removes any bugs fixes that come with NBlood/NotBlood The vanilla mode option can be found within game settings, and is only available for single-player It should be noted that vanilla mode does not work with modern maps

 ### Enhancements Options
 * Replace guns akimbo with quad damage
     - Replaces the guns akimbo powerup with Quake's quad damage (lasts 22 seconds)